 4. Fees for Regular Health and Safety Audits

 In Canada, businesses are inspected each month by health and safety authorities.
-This is to ensure that all businesses are compliant with applicable occupational health and safety laws, regulations, and policies.
-Depending on the industry, this may also include mandatory health and safety training for employees.
+This ensures that all businesses are compliant and up-to-date with current health and safety regulations and policies.
+Depending on the industry, it may also include mandatory health and safety training for employees.

-In the U.S., the Occupational Safety and Health Administration (OSHA) is in charge of assuring safe and healthful working conditions by setting and enforcing standards in the workplace.
-In order to remain fully compliant, kratom companies may be required to pay a fee for regular audits.
+In the U.S., the Occupational Safety and Health Administration (OSHA) is in charge of assuring safe and healthy working conditions by setting and enforcing standards in the workplace.
+To remain fully compliant, kratom companies may be required to pay a fee for regular audits.

 5. Legitimize Kratom and Increase its Market Size

 By properly regulating the sale of Kratom, consumers will be more inclined to try out the product for chronic pain.
 In the U.S., over 60 million people are suffering from chronic pain—this is a huge market.
-As more consumers decide to buy kratom to relieve pain, businesses will make more money and taxes collected will therefore increase.
+Therefore, as more consumers decide to buy kratom to relieve pain, businesses will make more money and taxes collected will increase.

 Summary of Points For and Against Kratom